Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 That is, to be frank, plain magic and explaining it is far beyond my capabilities.
 But it helps us to tell if a given problem is hard, by doing it the other way around.
-If solving problem X would enable us to solve one of these NP-complete problems, than solving problem X is obviously itself NP-complete and therefore *probably very hard*.
+If solving problem X would enable us to solve one of these NP-complete problems, then solving problem X is obviously itself NP-complete and therefore *probably very hard*.
 This is called a “proof by reduction”.

 One such problem, which is very often used to prove a problem is hard, is